SixSq/old.sixsq.github.com/_posts/news/2017-05-26-news-IoT-week-june-2017.md

 **SixSq at IoT Week**

 This year, IoT week will include presentations of IoT projects carried out in the canton and the city of Geneva.
 They will be followed by a panel discussion that addresses the problem of federation of several IoT applications throughout the same city.
-On Tuesday 6 June 2017 at 16:15, SixSq CEO, Marc-Elian Bégin, will be present the topic **“Delivering energy savings with smart street lighting, a CityZen success.”** [CityZen](http://www.cityzen.ch/cityzen_en.html) is an initiative that brings together Swiss companies with expertise in the field of Smart Cities and acts as a centre of competence for cities and communes which need advice on the concept, integration and realisation of Smart City projects
+On Tuesday 6 June 2017 at 16:15, SixSq CEO, Marc-Elian Bégin, will deliver a presentation entitled **“Delivering energy savings with smart street lighting, a CityZen success.”** [CityZen](http://www.cityzen.ch/cityzen_en.html) is an initiative that brings together Swiss companies with expertise in the field of Smart Cities and acts as a centre of competence for cities and communes which need advice on the concept, integration and realisation of Smart City projects

 **When is IoT Week?**